DEFRA/qa-test/github/github.md

 GitHub is a tool used to store open-source code (such as test suites) and allow people to collaborate on it.

-It's logical and powerful but not immediately intuitive, so this guide aims to make it easy.
+It's logical and powerful but not immediately intuitive, so this guide aims to make it easier.

 In short, it helps you create a copy (branch) of existing code, make changes to it, commit (save) them, push them back to GitHub, get the changes reviewed via a pull request, then merge them into the main code.